RaviTejaLadi/DevInterviewKit/src/data/Frontend/react-libraries-&-utilities/react-router-dom.md

 // main.tsx or App.tsx
 import React from 'react';
 import { createRoot } from 'react-dom/client';
-import {
-  createBrowserRouter,
-  RouterProvider,
-} from "react-router-dom";
+import { createBrowserRouter, RouterProvider } from 'react-router-dom';

 // Import your components
 import Home from './pages/Home';